sempare/sempare-delphi-template-engine/README.md

 - SEMPARE_TEMPLATE_FIREDAC - to support tests for TDataSet
 - SEMPARE_TEMPLATE_NO_INDY - if Indy is not present.
 This is used to access an html encoder if TNetEncoding is not available.
+- SEMPARE_TEMPLATE_CONFIRM_LICENSE - if present, you confirm you understand the conditions.

 ## Installation: GetIt